Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

 To empirically validate the probabilistic bounds obtained, each controller was tested in $1000$ new \text{i.i.d.} closed-loop experiments.
 The right part of Table~\ref{tab:validation_results} shows the results, which confirm the probabilistic bounds and indicate that the number of experiments in which the controllers exceed their thresholds is rather small.
-We note that respecting the probabilistic bounds for both performance indicators $\phi^1$ and $\phi^2$ simultaneously is very frequent.
+It was also observed that, in most instances, the probabilistic bounds for both~$\phi^1$ and $\phi^2$ were simultaneously satisfied.

 To illustrate that constraint tightening can exacerbate the issue of generating infeasible references $(x_r(k),u_r(k))$ in~\eqref{eq:ref_sys}, thus preventing the system from achieving offset-free tracking to constant output references~$y_r$, Figure~\ref{fig:experiment_2} compares the controllers~$C_1$ and~$C_0$ in one of the $N_s$ PLC validation experiments.
 The results show that, in this particular case, offset-free tracking of the output~$c_B$ is not achieved with the selected controller~$C_1$, whereas the controller~$C_0$ does achieve offset-free tracking (albeit at the expense of constraint violations).